eye-division/rosa-prod-site/_projects/multi-camera-phonetablet-live-and-recorded-filming-fo-social-media.md

 description: >-
   Our media coverage of arts events offers a very contemporary opportunity to publish our own video content live, using phones, tablets and mobile software technologies.
-We work with arts partners and live events producers to provide live and recorded multi camera or single camera coverage of events
+We also work with arts partners and live events producers to provide live and recorded multi camera or single camera coverage of events
 project_date: 2016-07-01 00:00:00
 project_to_date: 2018-10-16 00:00:00
 main_image_path: /uploads/film 1 IMG_4691.JPG